iammarmirza/github-hashnode-webhook/README.md

 # Github Hashnode Middleware

-This is a serverless function to establish a two way connection from Hashnode to Github.
+This is a serverless function to convert Hashnode event into a format which is supported by github webhooks.

 ## How to set your own serverless function?